 3.2 The Local Governing Body of the Academy is accountable for ensuring the effectiveness of this policy and our compliance with it.
-Although our Local Governing Body takes collective responsibility to safeguard and promote the welfare of our pupils, we also have a named governor who champions safeguarding within the academy: David Smith.
+Although our Local Governing Body takes collective responsibility to safeguard and promote the welfare of our pupils, we also have a named governor who champions safeguarding within the academy; Sean West- Vice Chair of Governors.